-A wholescale reinvention of a family business completed in the first quarter of 2013.
+A reinvention of a retail family business completed in the first quarter of 2013.
 Discover this 3-part blog featuring Black Horse Farms which includes great lessons on how to attract customers to your store and get them to return.

 Location a problem?
-This case study spotlights the results of creatively leveraging your location.
+This case study spotlights the results of creatively leveraging your retail location.
 So many times the thing that can most attract a customer – or make them drive right on by – is the exterior of your store.

 When people ask for success stories of working with me as a retail consultant, I offer case studies.
 This owner wasted his marketing dollars on people who would never try his food product no matter how low-fat or high-quality it is.
 And he’d lost sight of their most important selling point: taste.